BatteryRank scoring formula, in the open.

 Ratings & documented reputation

-trustAmazon star ratings weighted by review-count confidence, plus sourced, countable facts — documented recalls, complaint volume.
+trustSourced, countable reputation facts — documented recalls, complaint volume, warranty terms, and independent outlet ratings.
 Never coded from vibes or unsourced sentiment.

 What we deliberately don’t do.